HemingwayLee/cloud-cheatsheet/cloud-applying/README.md

 # Difficulties of migrating current projects to the cloud
 * infrastructure is different
   * connection to database services or azure file system
-  * installing and setting up the environment of a VM on the cloud
+  * installing and setting up the environment of services on the cloud
+  * change the existing code to be stateless

 # Applying cloud step-by-step
 * Empty project